trubavuong/react-hook-use-async/README.md

 ### useAsync

-A react hook to let you execute async task in two ways: inputs change or on-demand call `execute()`.
+A React hook to let you execute an async task in two ways: inputs change or on-demand call `execute()`.

 ```js
 const {